 How much does it cost?
-Per credit costs can be found on the WNC Academic Fees page.
+Per credit costs can be found on the WNC Payments and Refunds page.
 A $15 application fee is charged at the time of registration.
-See “Costs and Fees” section under the link to Admissions policies below.

 When do I apply?
 Apply now to give yourself enough time to take the placement tests or to have your transfer credit assessed before the start of the next semester.

 When do I register?
-Register for classes after you have filled out the application for admission, taken the placement tests, and met with a counselor for academic advisement.
+Register for classes after you have filled out the application for admission, taken the placement tests, and met with a counselor for academic advisement, after open registration begins.

 Step 2: Take Placement Tests